simdjson/simdjson/doc/basics.md

 See [our CMake demonstration](https://github.com/simdjson/cmake_demo_single_file).
 It works under Linux, FreeBSD, macOS and Windows (including Visual Studio).

 The CMake build in simdjson can be taylored with a few variables.
 You can see the available variables and their default values by entering the `cmake -LA` command.

 Versions
 ------------------

-Our releases are tagged using semantic versioning: the tags are made of  three numbers prefixed by the letter `v` and separated by periods.

 Users are discouraged from building production code from the project's main branch.
 The main branch is used for development: it may contain new features but also additional bugs.

-Similarly, users should access the documentation matching the release that they have chosen.
+Users should pick a release.
+They should also access the documentation matching the release that they have chosen.
+Note that new features may be added over time.

+Our releases are tagged using semantic versioning: the tags are made of three numbers prefixed by the letter `v` and separated by periods.

 You can always find the latest release at the following hyperlink:

 https://github.com/simdjson/simdjson/releases/latest/

 The archive you download at this location contains its own corresponding documentation.
-If you click on the tag icon from this hyperlink, you browse the code and the documentation of that release.

 You can also choose to browse a specific version of the documentation and the code using GitHub,